mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 *This article summarizes my experience as a writer during the pandemic year 2021*

-Below you will find lots of resources and tools and my method and tips for heavy writing.
+Below you will find many resources and tools, and my method and tips for writing a lot.

 # My Background